 There are a number of different errors that may result in medical malpractice lawsuits.

-*Failure to request a follow-up test or consult with a specialist when the initial tests show identifiable warning signs of a serious condition.
+*Failure to request a follow-up test or consult with a when the initial tests show identifiable warning signs of a serious condition.

 *There is a possibility of mechanical X-ray errors.
 This involves taking an image of the wrong part of a patient’s body from an incorrect angle.